Printed circuit boards (PCBs) are among some of the most complicated components of any electrical device.

-The final section describes the process of calculating copper weight.
-This section is about the role that heavy and EXTREME copper play in PCB design.
+The final section describes the process of calculating the copper weight.
+This section is about heavy and EXTREME copper's role in PCB design.

-As mentioned earlier, heavy copper and EXTREME copper are considered more than ever because of testing that revealed that they could be soldered into a PCB without anything detrimental happening to the PCB itself.
+As mentioned earlier, heavy copper and EXTREME copper are considered more than ever because testing revealed that they could be soldered into a PCB without anything detrimental.

 It revealed a couple of things.
-First, it revealed that the larger thickness of heavy and EXTREME copper made most PCBs last a lot longer than if they were built with standard copper.
+First, it showed that the larger thickness of heavy and EXTREME copper made most PCBs last longer than if built with standard copper.

 6.1 How copper weight impacts PCB manufacturing

-The reason why copper weight is so important in PCB manufacturing is due to a couple of major factors that affect how the PCB will carry a charge: Current, which is measured in amps, and impedance, which is measured in ohms.
+Copper weight is crucial in PCB manufacturing because of a couple of significant factors that affect how the PCB will carry a charge: Current, which is measured in amps, and impedance, which is measured in ohms.

-Because of this, the current and impedance of heavy and EXTREME copper have different rates that are much stronger.
-While this will last much longer than the charges that standard copper yield, it also means that different things must be done to maintain their proper weights on a PCB.
+Thus, the current and impedance of heavy and EXTREME copper have different rates that are much stronger.
+While this will last much longer than the charges that standard copper yields, it also means that other things must be done to maintain their proper weights on a PCB.